 Nutrition can be broadly classified into two types of nutrients: macronutrients and micronutrients.

-Macronutrients are the nutrients our body needs in larger amounts (carbohydrates, protein, and fat), to provide energy or calories .
+Macronutrients are the nutrients our body needs in larger amounts (carbohydrates, protein, and fat), to provide us with energy (calories) .

 Micronutrients are the nutrients our body needs in smaller amounts, (vitamins, minerals, and antioxidants).
-These help use the macronutrients we consume, for countless essential reactions and processes in the body .
+These help our body use the macronutrients we consume, for countless essential reactions and processes in the body .

 Every individual has their own nutritional requirements, based on their size, gender, exercise level, fitness goals, and overall health.
 However, consuming 2,000 calories is considered a standard, as this would meet most people’s energy and nutrient needs .